Protecting Your Identity, Your Privacy, and Your Money

 • Change your PIN at one of our 4 branch ATM's or at our Hazel Dell location

 • Regularly monitor credit card and account statements and look for discrepancies.

 If you find any fraudulent activity on your account, please contact us immediately by calling 800-252-6525 or coming into any one of our 4 locations.

 Below is an example of what an ATM skimmer may look like.
 The one on the right has the skimmer in place over the card reading slot.

-Identity theft can occur when an individual obtains personal information, such as your social security number, date of birth, address, and financial account numbers.
-Once this information is obtained, the thieves will assume or take on your identity, allowing them to illegally purchase items or obtain credit.
+Identity theft can occur when an individual obtains personal information, such as your Social Security number, date of birth, address, and financial account numbers.
+Once this information is obtained, the thieves can assume or take on your identity, allowing them to illegally purchase items or obtain credit.

 ID Theft Information